 Format: PC, PS4, Xbox One, Nintendo Switch

-What is it?
 A seven-year-old heist game that still hasn’t been bested.
-As a squad of four – it’s best played online with friends – you and your fellow goons scout banks, jewellery stores and art galleries, hatching a plan of action.
-You can go in all guns blazing, but usually you’ll want a stealthier, more tactical approach: your first steps might be disabling cameras and tying the hands of anyone that might ruin your riches.
+As a squad of four – it’s best played online with friends – you and your fellow goons scout banks, jewelry stores, and art galleries, hatching a plan of action.
+You can go in all guns blazing, but usually, you’ll want a stealthier, more tactical approach: your first steps might be disabling cameras and tying the hands of anyone that might ruin your riches.
 Eventually, and inevitably, bullets will start flying.
 It won’t win awards for its weapon handling, but there’s a joy in the chaos that reigns whenever you open fire.
-You’ll have to bark orders at your squad mates to stop them getting tag-teamed by security guards and SWAT teams, and trying to grab bags of cash while spraying lead from behind cover is a thrill few other shooters can match.
+You’ll have to bark orders at your squadmates to stop them getting tag-teamed by security guards and SWAT teams, and trying to grab bags of cash while spraying lead from behind cover is a thrill few other shooters can match.

 It was billed as a cerebral sci-fi horror game, but F.E.A.R. (and its two sequels) is best when you play it as a pure shooter.
-Gunfights are cinematic spectacles, with smoke trailing bullets, windows and walls disintegrating around you and grenades sending bodies flying.
+Gunfights are cinematic spectacles, with smoke trailing bullets, windows, and walls disintegrating around you and grenades sending bodies flying.
 A slow-mo toggle just makes it all the more dramatic, and no game since has made me feel as much like an action movie star (it’s how we imagine the Matrix video game should have turned out).

 27. Team Fortress 2

 The granddaddy of hero-based shooters, and there’s a reason its player count still regularly hovers around 100,000.
 Its nine classes – three attack, three defence, three support – are expertly balanced, and have provided templates for other games such as Overwatch to borrow from.
-From a solid, if cartoony, core of classic team modes, TF2 has sprawled, and you’ll find servers where people go all-guns blazing for the objective listed alongside maps made just for hanging out, spamming emotes and forming conga lines.
+From a solid, if cartoony, core of classic team modes, TF2 has sprawled, and you’ll find servers where people go all-guns-blazing for the objective listed alongside maps made just for hanging out, spamming emotes, and forming conga lines.

 26. Bioshock Infinite

-Format: PC, PS4, Xbox One (latter two in BioShock: The Collection)
+Format: PC, PS4, Xbox One and Nintendo Switch

-What is it?
-Look, I know.
 The original Bioshock is a better game.
-But this is the best FPS list, and whatever your feelings about it as a sequel, the fact is that Bioshock Infinite is just a better pure shooter than either of its predecessors.
+But this is the best FPS list, and whatever your feelings about it as a sequel, the fact is that Bioshock Infinite is just a better shooter than either of its predecessors.
 They might have had guns and first-person viewpoints, but the shooting was never their focus.
 They were immersive, narrative-driven, systemic RPGs with shotguns.

 25. Half-Life 2